culturedigitalskills/2024-360-digitisation/episodes/viewing-practical-exercise.Rmd

 1. Get the camera out of the box and place it in a secure area near the computer (you can also use the tripod).

-2. Connect the camera to the computer via Ethernet or by other means [(please see section 6 of this document)](processing-stitching.Rmd)
+2. Connect the camera to the computer via Ethernet or by other means [(please see section 6 of this document)](processing-stitching.Rmd).

-3. Follow the steps in section [6 of this document](processing-stitching.Rmd) downloading and stitching
+3. Follow the steps in section [6 of this document](processing-stitching.Rmd) for downloading and stitching.

-4. Once you have your spherical panorama stitched files choose one of your stitched images and upload it onto a web server such as [D4Science](https://accounts.d4science.org/auth/realms/d4science/protocol/openid-connect/auth?scope=openid&response_type=code&state=24965829E4B1F86C390E7F7D656310AD.infra-gateway1&redirect_uri=https%3A%2F%2Fservices.d4science.org%2Fc%2Fportal%2Flogin&login=true&client_id=services.d4science.org), [Imgur](https://imgur.com/)  or [Wekemedia](https://commons.wikimedia.org/w/index.php?title=Special:CreateAccount&returnto=Main+Page) (you need to create an account for these last two)
+4. Once you have your spherical panorama stitched files choose one of your stitched images and upload it onto a web server such as [D4Science](https://accounts.d4science.org/auth/realms/d4science/protocol/openid-connect/auth?scope=openid&response_type=code&state=24965829E4B1F86C390E7F7D656310AD.infra-gateway1&redirect_uri=https%3A%2F%2Fservices.d4science.org%2Fc%2Fportal%2Flogin&login=true&client_id=services.d4science.org), [Imgur](https://imgur.com/)  or [Wikimedia](https://commons.wikimedia.org/w/index.php?title=Special:CreateAccount&returnto=Main+Page) (you need to create an account for these last two).

-5. Once the file is uploaded get the URL link of the image and past it into the first box of [Pannellum viewer](https://pannellum.org/documentation/overview/tutorial/)
+5. Once the file is uploaded get the URL link of the image and past it into the first box of [Pannellum viewer](https://pannellum.org/documentation/overview/tutorial/).

 6. Congratulations you are viewing your first spherical panorama photograph online!